JoaoLages/diffusers-interpret/README.md

     return Image.open(BytesIO(response.content)).convert("RGB")

-pipe = StableDiffusionImg2ImgPipeline.from_pretrained(
+pipe = StableDiffusionInpaintPipeline.from_pretrained(
     "CompVis/stable-diffusion-v1-4",
     use_auth_token=True,
 ).to('cuda')

-explainer = StableDiffusionImg2ImgPipelineExplainer(pipe)
+explainer = StableDiffusionInpaintPipelineExplainer(pipe)

 prompt = "a cat sitting on a bench"